ConservationMetrics/gc-docs/docs/reference/integrated-tools/kobotoolbox/best-practices.md

 ### Background Audio Recording Limits (10MB per file)

-**Critical Limitation**: KoboToolbox has a **10MB file size limit per individual file**, which significantly impacts background audio recordings for interviews that may exceed 2 hours.
+**Critical Limitation**: KoboToolbox has a **10MB file size limit per individual file**, which significantly impacts background audio recordings for interviews that may exceed 90 minutes, or videos.

 **File Format Recommendations**:
-- Use `.amr` format for the longest recording duration (≈2 hours at 10MB limit)
+- Use `.amr` format for the longest recording duration (≈90 minutes at 10MB limit)
 - Avoid higher quality formats for long interviews, as they will exceed the limit faster
 - Plan interview segments to stay under the 2-hour threshold

 **Planning Considerations**:
 - Split long interviews into multiple shorter sessions
 - Inform interviewers about the time limitation before starting
-- Have a backup recording method for interviews expected to exceed 2 hours
+- Have a backup recording method for interviews expected to exceed 90 minutes
+- You can also use multiple audio questions for long interviews

 :::note
 This 10MB per-file limitation is not clearly documented in the [official KoboToolbox background audio documentation](https://support.kobotoolbox.org/recording-interviews.html).